 St. Mary's Good Samaritan is pleased to offer the drug-eluting stent.
-The stent, which is approved for the teatment of previously untreated coronary artery lesions, was developed to address the problem of in-stent restenosis (or reblockage).
-Restenosis is estimated nationally to occur in as many as 15-30% of patients who receive a bare metal stent.
+The stent, which is approved for the treatment of previously untreated coronary artery lesions, was developed to address the problem of in-stent restenosis (or reblockage).
+Restenosis is estimated nationally to occur between 16 percent and 44 percent of patients who receive a bare metal stent.
 The medicated stent is coated with the drug sirolimus, which is slowly released into the intima, or vessel lining, to prevent scar tissue growth through the openings in the stent mesh, which frequently leads to restenosis.

 "The drug-eluting stent provides new hope for patinets with challenging case histories," states Walter Parham, MD.
 Interventional Cardiologist.
 "We are pleased to provide this advanced stent therapy in our community and be one of the first hospitals in the United States to offer this effective treatment to patients."

 Results of large-scale studies involving nearly 1,400 patients worldwide show that the drug-eluting stent reduces the incidence of restenosis by more than 90% over a bare metal stent.